• Skip to primary navigation

 PERMIT PROCESS

 As part of the development process, South Branch Solar submitted a permit application in July 2021 to the Ohio Power Siting Board, the state-level board responsible for permitting energy generation and transmission projects in Ohio.
 An OPSB permit is required prior to a company constructing and operating a solar project in the state.
-As part of the permit process South Branch Solar held a public Town Hall in June 2021.
-The Ohio Power Siting Board will also hold a local public hearing.
-As part of the OPSB review process, numerous studies and plans were required including: Visual Impact Assessment, Noise Assessment, Property Value Assessment, and a Drain Tile Mitigation Plan.
+As part of the permit process for the solar array, South Branch Solar held a public Town Hall in June 2021.
+The Ohio Power Siting Board additionally held a local public hearing in April 2022.
+The OPSB approved South Branch Solar’s array permit in February 2023.

 Resources